HIV/AIDS: The Basics

 Also talk to your health care provider about pre-exposure prophylaxis (PrEP).
 PrEP is an HIV prevention option for people who don’t have HIV but who are at high risk of becoming infected with HIV.
 PrEP involves taking a specific HIV medicine every day.
 For more information, read the AIDSinfo fact sheet on PrEP.

 HIV medicines, given to women with HIV during pregnancy and childbirth and to their babies after birth, reduce the risk of mother-to-child transmission of HIV.
 In addition, because HIV can be transmitted in breast milk, women with HIV who live in the United States should not breastfeed their babies.
 Baby formula is a safe and healthy alternative to breast milk and is readily available in the United States.

 What is the treatment for HIV?

 Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
-People on ART take a combination of HIV medicines (called an HIV regimen) every day.
-(HIV medicines are often called antiretrovirals or ARVs.)
+People on ART take a combination of HIV medicines (called an HIV treatment regimen) every day.

 ART is recommended for everyone who has HIV.
-ART prevents HIV from multiplying and reduces the amount of HIV in the body (also called the viral load).
+ART prevents HIV from multiplying, which reduces the amount of HIV in the body (called the viral load).
 Having less HIV in the body protects the immune system and prevents HIV infection from advancing to AIDS.
 ART can’t cure HIV, but HIV medicines help people with HIV live longer, healthier lives.